drumpt/AI-Soccer-Code-Generator/README.md

 # AI World Cup Code Generator

 ## 1. Introduction
 AI World Cup Code Generator is a web-based, visual programming editor for [AI World Cup](http://aiworldcup.org/) based on [google blockly](https://developers.google.com/blockly/).
-Users can participate in AI World Cup without deep background of programming or machine learning by using this tool.
+By using this tool, users can participate in AI World Cup without deep background for programming or machine learning.

 ## 2. How to use
 AI World Cup Code Generator helps you make your own strategy with rule-based system and deep learning system.
 You can choose one of the strategy that you want.